xSpriteV1/thyme-frontend/README.md

 # Thyme Frontend v0.0.1

 Thyme is a time-tracking application similar in nature to Clockify, however Thyme is geared more for achieving personal goals and ambitions rather than simply monitoring billed hours.

-It is built using Vue3 and uses the Thyme Backend to process and retrieve data.
+It is built using Vue3 & TailwindCSS and uses the Thyme Backend to process and retrieve data.

 ### Dependencies
-Below are all the dependencies provided in the `package.json` file.
 - `vue ^3.2.45`
 - `vue-router ^4.1.6`
 - `@headlessui/vue ^1.7.7`